 You need to consider the following steps to develop your technology strategy:

-- Now you know what you need to achieve, look at how technology is used in your business.
+By answering these questions, you can begin to understand what you need to achieve and so you can look at the technology in your business.

-- Review your technology infrastructure, software systems, digital communications and engagement with your customers and determine what you need to do to bridge the gap
+- Review your technology infrastructure, software systems, digital communications and engagement with your customers to determine what you need to do to bridge the gap

 - You should then be able to document your technology strategy.
-You can do this quickly using mind mapping and so get it onto one page.
+You can do this quickly through mind mapping.
+A simple way to demonstrate your plan on one page.

-Peter Dickinson, KUB, works with companies to not only develop their business strategy but can also help you develop your technology strategy.
+Peter Dickinson, KUB, works with companies to not only develop their business strategy but can also help you build your technology strategy.

-For details of how you can develop you technology strategy, please call KUB on 0845 053 7417 or email email@example.com
+For details of how you can develop your technology strategy, please call KUB on 0845 053 7417 or email email@example.com